Afghanistan is the world's opium king. Can the Taliban afford to kill off their 'un-Islamic' cash cow? - KTVZ

 While it’s impossible to pinpoint just how profitable the opium economy is to the Taliban, over the last two decades, estimates have ranged from the tens of millions to low hundreds of millions.
 Beyond those figures it’s really just “fantasy,” she said.

 At the beginning of the US-led invasion in 2001, British coalition forces were tasked with developing a counternarcotics policy, but around 2004, the US muscled its way in, Felbab-Brown said, pushing for a more aggressive eradication effort.
-That included aerial crop spraying, a campaign from 2005-2008 that infuriated some Afghan communities and damaged relations between Kabul and Washington.
+That included aerial crop spraying, a campaign from 2005 to 2008 that infuriated some Afghan communities and damaged relations between Kabul and Washington.

 Prior to 2004, the US strategy on drugs was viewed as an “uncoordinated effort [that was] ineffective and in need of significant changes,” the SIGAR report said.